rosy-w/concurrent-programming/sleeping-barber-problem/readme.md

 If there is no more space in the queue/waiting room, the customer leaves

 Issues that can be demonstrated:
-- Livelock/Overutilization - barber is preoccupied with sth while trimming the client and ends up taking too much time yet the queue is growing
+- Livelock/Overutilization - barber is chatty/preoccupied with sth while trimming the client and ends up taking too much time yet the queue is growing
 - Underutilization - there are no customers and barber stays asleep

-Issues with this specific program:

-- barber is chatty—livelock and overutilization
-- no customers— underutilization
 Notes:
 - queue.task_done lets workers say when a task is done.
 Someone waiting for all the work to be done with Queue.
 - has a bug where it loops on the last function.